chrisatbrookes/bigtext/pages/about.md

 ## My logo and banner image

 I decided to create my logo and banner image from text and used the full space (the square in the logo and the wide) for the text.
 The 2 words *Big* and *Text* in contrasting colours - bright and dramatic.
+I have opted to use the ***deep*** setting for the banner image and not put the text in the banner since it seem unnecessary and detracts from the image.

 I put the full logo here: